sex in the news

 I was on The O’Reilly Factor tonight.
 Bill was on vacation, and Laura Ingraham was the guest host.
 We were supposed to talk about the increase in the birth rate among people of all ages, including teens and twentysomethings.
 However, instead Laura only asked me about abstinence ed funding and Planned Parenthood.
 She’s always interesting to work with, because her questions and comments can be surprising.
 At least I had the chance to remind her audience that most Americans want comprehensive sexuality education to be in schools for their children and teens.

-Posted in TV: Behind the Scenes, sex in the news | 1 Comment »
+Posted in sex in the news, TV: Behind the Scenes | 1 Comment »

 Twentysomething, Single and Pregnant: New Study